treelogic-swe/email-scraper/conf/README.md

 ## Test

 To specify the mailserver against which the test runs (`make test`), set it in `./test.conf.js`.
 Usually you will just want to use the mailserver that is pre-configured in that file.
-That mailserver is included with this module.
+That mailserver is included with this package.